 - Next, add the chopped tomatoes and pineapple, and cook for 5 more minutes, or until the tomatoes have released their juice.

 - Pour the 4 cups of water into the pot.
 Add the corn, coconut sugar, salt, and soy sauce.
 Let simmer for about 20 minutes.
-If using, dilute the tamarind paste in a couple tablespoons of warm water and let it sit for 5 minutes.
+If using, dilute the tamarind paste in a couple of tablespoons of warm water and let it sit for 5 minutes.
 Strain and add to the broth.

-If serving more than 3 people or if you want leftovers, feel free to double the recipe.
+- If serving more than 3 people or if you want leftovers, feel free to double the recipe.